Prepare to Teach with APU’s Liberal Studies Major

 Integrated Bachelor’s and Teaching Credential Program

 Students in the B.A. in Liberal Studies, B.S. in Allied Health, or B.A. in Mathematics who are interested in teaching also have the option to earn a preliminary California teaching credential through APU’s Integrated Bachelor’s and Teaching Credential Program.
 In just four years, including one or two summers, you can complete both your bachelor’s degree and a teaching credential that pairs with your particular subject area.
 Service-learning projects, field experiences, and student teaching opportunities prepare you to start a career teaching in K-12 public schools.
-Learn more about Integrated Bachelor’s and Teaching Credential Program.
+Learn more about the Integrated Bachelor’s and Teaching Credential Program.

 Note: This information is current for the 2020-21 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.